matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-09-day_049_fern_wifi_cracker.md

 For my network card, I used an Alfa Network AWUS036NHA USB card in monitor mode.

-For my victim network I am using a private Linsys WRT54GL router broadcasting a 2.4Ghz SSID.
+For my victim network, I am using a private Linksys WRT54GL router broadcasting a 2.4Ghz SSID.

 For my wordlist I am using a top 4800 WPA list from SecLists found [here](https://github.com/danielmiessler/SecLists/blob/master/Passwords/WiFi-WPA/probable-v2-wpa-top4800.txt).